reproto/reproto/doc/spec.md

 ## Manifests

-ReProto supports loading project manifests describing what should be built.
+reproto supports loading project manifests describing what should be built.

 These can be stored with the project, and describes how and what should be built.